-Nelson Mandela University is in contact with CSU IP students before their arrival regarding the courses they wish to take for their first semester.
+Nelson Mandela University is in contact with CSU IP students regarding the courses they wish to take before arriving to the University.
 It is extremely important that students communicate their selection of courses to Nelson Mandela University to ensure that courses are available and that they meet course prerequisites.